 12.6.3.4 Calculation of Credit Margin

 The Credit Margin ($/MW) for a CRR is equal to (i) the Expected Congestion Revenue minus (ii) the Fifth Percentile Congestion Revenue of such CRR.
 Both values will be based on the probability distribution of Congestion revenue of such CRR calculated using historical Locational Marginal Price data, when available, and proxy values, including data taken from Locational Marginal Price studies conducted by the CAISO, until such time as historical Locational Marginal Price data is available, with the details of such calculation published in a Business Practice Manual.
 The CAISO may reassess its determinations regarding the Credit Margin determination at any time and shall require additional Financial Security if the reassessment results in an increase in a CRR Holder’s CRR credit requirements that are not covered by the CRR Holder’s Financial Security.
-Any additional Financial Security must be in one or more of the forms specified in Section 12.2 (a) through (e)
+Any additional Financial Security must be in one or more of the forms specified in Section 12.2.

 * * * * *